haraphat01/haraphat01/README.md

-### Hi there, I'm a Full-stack Developer.
+### Hi there, I'm a Frontend Developer.
 I'm currently focusing on that.
 I'm available to work and looking for an amazing company that has a keen interest in developing junior developers.  👋